Table of Contents

-Note: This workflow is covered in greater detail through the Introduction to Data Visualization workshop, offered periodically throughout the year.
-Find it in the library events calendar.
+Note: This workflow is covered in greater detail through our online, self-paced Introduction to Data Visualization course.
 Feel free to sign up to learn more!

 One way to approach a data visualization task is to go through a general process of:

 1. Identify your audience and purpose

 3. Select the broad form of the visualization based on audience, purpose, and data